ccdc-opensource/on-site-webcsd/README.md

 This readme contains information required for installation and updates of On-Site WebCSD.

-Please use the latest version from the release tab https://github.com/ccdc-opensource/on-site-webcsd/releases, using main may not work as it is not an official release.
+Please use the latest non alpha version from the release tab https://github.com/ccdc-opensource/on-site-webcsd/releases, using main may not work as it is not an official release.
 Releases prior to version 1.0.0 are alpha releases which will not contain all the functionality currently provided in On-Site WebCSD.

 Terms and conditions can be found in the license.md file.